CJose98/CJose98/README.md

 ***About me***

-I am a computer engineering student, currently halfway through my degree.
-I am expanding my knowledge in both front-end and back-end development, and I work as a software developer at a company that creates systems for carpentry.
-I love to learn and build something new, productive, innovative and creative.
+I'm a software developer.
+I'm expanding my knowledge in front-end and back-end development, and I work as a freelance software developer.
+I'm passionate about learning and creating something new, productive, innovative, and creative.
 - 🌱 I’m currently learning ...
-  - Nest.js
+  - Hosting.
+DNS.
+VPS
-  - Angular
+  - ingles
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help<br>
 - Outside tech, 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.